davestewart/davestewart-site-old/content/blog/programming/nuxt-data-fetching/index.md

 Nuxt uses **universal rendering** (aka [isomorphic](https://stackoverflow.com/questions/48008502/what-is-an-isomorphic-application) rendering) by default, which combines the best of both approaches.

-To do this, the same Vue files run on both the server and the client.
+To do this, the same Vue component code runs in both server and the client environments.

 On any given page load:

-- the server fetches any data and renders the page, providing a fast initial HTML load and good SEO
+- The server fetches any data and renders the HTML, providing a fast initial load and good SEO
-- the client re-renders the same page, and "hydrates" the DOM tree, turning the static HTML into a live application
+- The client re-renders the same page, and [hydrates](https://vuejs.org/guide/scaling-up/ssr#client-hydration) the DOM tree, turning the static page into a live application
+- On subsequent page visits, the client fetches any data and re-renders the page, with no need for hydration

-This creates a complex problem: **when and where should data fetching happen?**
+This creates a complex problem: **where and when should data fetching happen?**

-The same component that runs on the server during initial load also runs on the client during hydration _and_ subsequent navigation.
-Nuxt must determine in which environment and where in the lifecycle any executing code is, and whether or not any data requests have yet to be fulfilled, and how to coordinate this between server and client.

 ### The "double-fetch" problem